nashville-software-school/FEWDD-milestones/4-modern-javascript-developer/resources/MJ_GRUNT_SETUP.md

 };
 ```

 This configures one task, `jshint`, for Grunt to run.
-To run Grunt and execute that task, just run the `grunt` command in your CLI.
+To start your first automation, just run the `grunt` command in the same directory that contains the Gruntfile.

 ### Watching Files